maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 technical design describes how the service can be implemented using a specific technology.

-Although the technologies in principle can be anything (even a phone number), the MCC promotes the use of web-services and services using the MMS.
-For each technical design that will be one or more service instances that provides information of concrete service providers.
+Although these technologies in principle can be anything (even a phone number), the MCC promotes the use of web-services and services using the MMS.
+For each technical design there will be one or more service instances that provides information of concrete service providers.
 The most important information is the endpoint of the service, but other significant information includes a geographical coverage of the service.
+It is therefore mandated that any MSR implementation must support at least the ***Service Instance*** specification of G-1128.
+Support in this context refers to the provision of a G-1128 compliant service instance specification XML schema.
+References to the other two G-1128 specifications (i.e. service specification and technical design) should also be provided, although it is acceptable that these are hosted by third parties.

+Optionally, MSR implementations may also support G-1128 non-compliant service registrations.
+In those cases, the XML schema of the service instance specification can be omitted and only the mandatory fields of a registration will be required from the service provider.

 ##### Service Discoverability

+Service discoverability is intended to facilitate the dissemination of the e-Navigation service information.
+As such, the employed mechanism should follow the most widely-used set of standards, which in the maritime domain related directly to the IEC 63173-2 ED1 standard, more widely known as SECOM.

-The following aspects need to be satisfied:
+SECOM already defines a mechanism for service discovery and this should be employed by the MSR.
+Apart from the requirements set by SECOM however, the following additional aspects need to be satisfied:
-* Only organisations that are registered in a MIR instance (see details on “Vetting procedure for organisations joining MCP instances”; Document ID: MCP Gen 5) are allowed to submit service descriptions (any level, i.e. service specifications, service designs, and service instances) to a MSR. i.e. a submitter needs to authenticate itself using MIR.
+* Only organisations that are registered in a MIR instance (see details on “Vetting procedure for organisations joining MCP instances”; Document ID: MCP Gen 5) are allowed to submit service descriptions (any level, i.e. service specifications, service designs, and service instances) to an MSR. i.e. a submitter needs to authenticate itself using MIR.
 * MSR needs to be open for queries/searches without authentication.
 * Endpoints in Service Instances needs to point to active services that are in